Cmackeydev/CCNA-Roadmap-of-a-junior-network-Engineer-/Daily_progression.md

 Today i finish the chapter on snmp and FTP and TFTP.
 It was really a theorical password.
 I dont know if i will do a customized lab for it.
 But i intend to do the Courseware labs in the Ip services modules. before coninuing the lecture.
 The next chapter are about Automation and programmability.

 I did one of the customized labs.
-7 more to do.I hope to do them tomorrow.
+9 more to do.I hope to do them tomorrow.

+## 1/27/2025

+Labs 7.2 doesnt work , i cannot ping from the Internet even when grading are coorect.
+I did all the lab of modules 7.
+Now there is only left the labs of module Now inthe Boson courseware.
+Il try to finish the correspnding chapters befre doing them.
+So i am almost done with the theory phase to concentrate in labs and exams.
+Enough for today i will watch a movie later.